comicrelief/eslint-config/README.md

   At time of writing, ESLint 9 is available, however many of our dependencies have yet to catch up.
 We are using the last released version of 8.

   ESLint, and all the upgraded dependencies, can be added by running the yarn add commands in [Dependencies](#dependencies).
+This includes the addition of the [Stylistic](https://eslint.style/packages/default) plugin, which takes on some of our formatting rules that were deprecated from eslint's typescript plugin.

 - **You must add the following rule to the .eslintrc or .eslintrc.yml of your target repo:**